oliverepper/oliver-epper.de/Content/posts/create-a-document-based-editor-with-xib-files-and-swifty-cocoa-bindings.md

 textView.bind(.value, to: representedObject!, withKeyPath: "contentString", options: [NSBindingOption.continuouslyUpdatesValue: true])
 ```

 We're immediately back in business.
-Value is still bound to `contentString` and through the options dictionary we stil tell the `NSTextView` to send updates continuously.
+Value is still bound to `contentString` and through the options dictionary we still tell the `NSTextView` to send updates continuously.
 But Lucas had another cool idea:

 Create the following extentions on `NSObject`: